bagisto/bagisto-docs/src/getting-started/installation.md

 | `-apache`, `-apache-mysql`, `-apache-mariadb`, `-apache-postgres` | Apache + mod_php | as named |
 | `-litespeed`, `-litespeed-mysql`, `-litespeed-mariadb`, `-litespeed-postgres` | OpenLiteSpeed | as named |

 `webkul/bagisto:latest` is Nginx with MySQL; pin a release with the version, for example `webkul/bagisto:2.5.0-nginx-postgres`.
-The PostgreSQL images exist for the current development version onward.
+The PostgreSQL images exist for Bagisto 2.5 onward.

 #### Step 1: Pull Bagisto Image